 Just before serving, stir in the hot cooked peas and Parmesan cheese.
 Add salt and pepper to taste.

-Adding nuts to risotto creates a delicious flavor and interesting texture.
-Add about 1/4 to 1/2 cup of chopped toasted pecans to the risotto.
+- Adding nuts to risotto creates a delicious flavor and interesting texture.
+Add about 1/4 to 1/2 cup of chopped toasted pecans to the risotto if you like.
 To toast the pecans, spread them out in a dry skillet and cook, stirring, over medium heat until they are lightly browned and aromatic.
 Transfer them to a plate to halt the cooking process.